AlexanderGenin/system-design/public/articles/music-streaming/index.md

 #### Computing layer

 With these numbers, our current prototype will work just fine.
 A well-optimized single server instance can handle 100 RPS with ease.
 However, this server is a single point of failure.
-We need to keep our system available in case a server breaks for some reason.
+We need to keep our system _available_ in case a server breaks for some reason.
 For that, we will keep two instances of the service on two machines.
 In case of server fault, we can have an auto-restart mechanism and some monitoring and alerting system integrated so that engineers are notified about the problems.

 One thing I intentionally skipped in the MVP section is music preprocessing.
 As we mentioned in the estimations part, audio files should be compressed to reduce their size for streaming.
 Different devices may support different audio formats, hence the need to store several lossy compression formats: AAC for iOS devices, MP3 for broad compatibility, OGG for certain browsers.
-This process is called encoding.
+This process is called _encoding_.
 On top of that, we need to serve each format in multiple bitrates suitable for HLS or MPEG-DASH.
-This process is called transcoding.
+This process is called _transcoding_.

 So, we add two service workers called transcoder and encoder forming a processing pipeline to our design.
 The encoder service will also post new file metadata and its location in the object storage to the SQL database.
+With these we address both increase _availability_ and decrease _latency_.

-In theory, we could have a live transcoder setup, but it would significantly increase the latency of our service and require substantial computing resources.
+In theory, we could have a live transcoder setup, but it would significantly increase the _latency_ of our service and require substantial computing resources.
 Instead, we will opt to pay more for storage and process the music preemptively in the background, benefiting from faster start times for playback and minimized buffering.

 #### Data layer

 We successfully reduced the load on our computing components, but what about storage?
 Both of our servers will end up constantly connecting to a single database instance.
-Establishing a new connection for each request is costly, so to reduce latency, a better approach is to use connection pooling.
+Establishing a new connection for each request is costly, so to reduce _latency_, a better approach is to use connection pooling.

 Since the database and object storage are stateful, keeping a second instance for redundancy at this point seems to be relatively costly.
 At this scale, it is arguably easier to make backups every couple of hours compared to configuring read replicas, as it comes with new challenges that we will discuss later.
 The actual backup strategy will depend on the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) that the business can tolerate.

 Although 100 connections for streaming with potential bursts may seem high for a single database, they will go to our object storage instead, which is well-optimized for it.

-To decrease latency, we should also think about properly indexing our database.
-Most probably, we will index tracks and albums based on their name and created_at fields for efficient searching.
+To decrease _latency_, we should also think about properly indexing our database.
+Most probably, we will index tracks and albums based on their "name" and "created_at" fields for efficient searching.
 Other indexes may also be applied based on specific use cases of your app.
 However, remember that using indexes too much can negatively impact write performance and significantly affect query performance.

 #### Network layer